-- (a) Pre-flight planning: - (1) The on-board navigation data must be current and include appropriate procedures. - (2) The availability of the NAVAID infrastructure, required for the intended routes, including any non-RNAV contingencies, must be confirmed for the period of intended operations using all available information. - (3) Since GNSS integrity (RAIM or SBAS signal) is required by Annex 10, the availability of these should also be determined as appropriate. - (4) For aircraft navigating with SBAS receivers, operators should check appropriate GPS RAIM availability in areas where the SBAS signal is unavailable. - (b) ABAS availability:
+- (a) The operator must ensure that the following requirements regarding pre-flight planning are met: - (1) The on-board navigation data must be current and include appropriate procedures. - (2) The availability of the NAVAID infrastructure, required for the intended routes, including any non-RNAV contingencies, must be confirmed for the period of intended operations using all available information. - (3) Since GNSS integrity (RAIM or SBAS signal) is required by ICAO Annex 10, its availability must be determined as appropriate. - (4) For aircraft navigating with SBAS receivers, operators must check for appropriate GPS RAIM availability in areas where the SBAS signal is unavailable. - (b) ABAS availability:

-Operators relying on GNSS are required to have the means to predict the availability of GNSS fault detection (e.g. ABAS RAIM) to support operations along the RNP 1 SID, or STAR.
+Operators relying on GNSS must have the means to predict the availability of GNSS fault detection such as ABAS RAIM, to support operations along the RNP 1 SID or STAR.